-Gold open access (also known as author-pays-publishing) is where the researcher (or more commonly their institution) pays an Article Processing Charge (APC) to the publisher for their paper to be made immediately publically accessible by the publisher on the journal’s website.
+Gold open access (also known as author-pays-publishing or born-open content) is where the researcher (or more commonly their institution) pays an Article Processing Charge (APC) to the publisher for their paper to be made immediately publically accessible by the publisher on the journal’s website.

 Publishing open access has a number of important benefits for you as a researcher and potential impact of your research.
 Articles which are made open access are more accessible to a wider audience and avoid the cost barrier for those without subscription access to journals.
 The associated benefits are:

 The benefits of increasing accessibility of the outputs of research will extend to long-term economic and societal benefits and therefore the Government and funders of research are driving reforms in this arena.

 Open Access publication means that the public are able to access more scholarly information than ever before, something crucial in an age of fake news.
 It also represents better value for money as they do not have to pay to see the results of work which they have helped to fund through taxes.
 Open Access increases the availability of work meaning that both researchers in developing countries and practitioners with no academic affiliation are able to use the latest findings in their own work.

 Stirling has been a pioneer of open access publishing and since 2007 and we encourage our authors to deposit all research papers in Stirling’s institutional repository – STORRE.
 Depositing your article in STORRE means that you are making your publication available open access via the green route.
 Journals will normally have an embargo period for placing an article in a repository – this will be managed automatically by STORRE ensuring the paper you deposit will only be made publically available once the publisher’s criteria have been met.

 For further detail about depositing your article in STORRE see the STORRE webpages.

 The gold route is offered by two main journal types: